Introduction to Rational Numbers

 Between any two rational numbers, there is another rational number (density property).

-Rational numbers may be in various forms, depending on the way they are written or utilized.
+Rational numbers can be expressed in various forms, depending on how they are written or used.
 The following are the key types:

-Every integer is a rational number since it can be expressed with a denominator of 1.
+Every integer is a rational number, since it can be expressed as a ratio with a denominator of 1.

 Examples: